 In ferromagnetic superconductivity, due to its unique electronic state, it is expected that superconductivity will be expressed by a mechanism different from the conventional one.
 As a result of energetic research, it has become clear that these ferromagnetic superconductors are caused by ferromagnetic fluctuations .
 That is, in general, the electron spin directions are not perfectly aligned even in the ferromagnetic state, and fluctuate with time.
 In uranium-based ferromagnetic superconductors, this fluctuation is considered to be the origin of superconductivity.
 It has been considered that ferromagnetism and superconductivity conflict with each other, so it can be said that superconductivity of ferromagnetic origin is a major discovery.

 One of the experimental evidence that the origin of the superconductivity in UCoGe is ferromagnetic fluctuations is the results of nuclear spin-lattice relaxation rate 1 / T1 performed by the NMR group of our laboratory.
 1/T1 was introduced in the ” Nuclear Magnetic Resonance (NMR)” section.
 1 / T1 is a quantity that reflects the strength of ferromagnetic fluctuations.
 This measurement was performed by applying an external magnetic field to UCoGe in the ferromagnetic state.
 First, 1 / T 1 takes a large value when there is no magnetic field component in the c- axis direction of the crystal.
-However, when the magnetic field is slightly tilted in the c- axis direction, 1 / 1 decreases sharply.
+However, when the magnetic field is slightly tilted in the c- axis direction, 1 / T 1 decreases sharply.
 This means that the ferromagnetic fluctuation (more precisely, its c- axis component) is suppressed by the c- axis component of the magnetic field (that is, ferromagnetism is stabilized).
 Since the ferromagnetic moment of UCoGe has Ising anisotropy that tends to only go in the c- axis direction, it is intuitive to understand that fluctuations settle down in the magnetic field in that direction.

-In fact, not only the ferromagnetic fluctuations in UCoGe, the upper critical field superconducting is a magnetic field that is disrupted c2 also c changes sensitively to magnetic fields in the axial direction.
-Generally, superconductivity is destroyed when a magnetic field is applied, but in UCoGe, when a magnetic field is applied in the c- axis direction, c2 sharply decreases, indicating that superconductivity is weak in the c- axis component of the magnetic field .
+In fact, not only the ferromagnetic fluctuations in UCoGe, the upper critical field superconducting is a magnetic field that is disrupted H c2 also c changes sensitively to magnetic fields in the axial direction.
+Generally, superconductivity is destroyed when a magnetic field is applied, but in UCoGe, when a magnetic field is applied in the c- axis direction, H c2 sharply decreases, indicating that superconductivity is weak in the c- axis component of the magnetic field .
 On the other hand, superconductivity is insensitive to magnetic fields in other directions, and it survives fairly strongly.
 The suppression of strong superconductivity against a magnetic field in a specific direction cannot be explained by conventional theory, and it can be understood that the ferromagnetic fluctuation that is the origin of superconductivity is suppressed by the magnetic field in the c- axis direction.
 I will.
-The experiment to investigate the strength of superconductivity by changing the attractive interaction of superconductivity is well known as the experiment of isotope effect in the verification of BCS theory, but the 1 / 1 experiment of UCoGe also has the same meaning.
+The experiment to investigate the strength of superconductivity by changing the attractive interaction of superconductivity is well known as the experiment of isotope effect in the verification of BCS theory, but the 1 / T 1 experiment of UCoGe also has the same meaning.
 It is considered.

 Superconductivity enhanced by magnetic field